HIDGlobalDocs/style-guide/docs/a-to-z/f/font-font-style.md

 # font, font style

-Use *font,* not *typeface,* for the name of a typeface design such as Times New Roman or Segoe UI.
+Use *font*, not *typeface*, for the name of a typeface design such as Times New Roman or Segoe UI.

-Use *font style,* not *type style,* to refer to the formatting, such as bold, italic, or small caps, and *font size,* not *type size,* for the point size, such as 12 points or 14 points.
+Use *font style*, not *type style*, to refer to the formatting, such as bold, italic, or small caps, and *font size*, not *type size*, for the point size, such as 12 points or 14 points.

-When referring to bold formatting, use *bold,* not *bolded, boldface,* or *boldfaced.* When referring to italic formatting, use *italic,* not *italics* or *italicized*.
+When referring to bold formatting, use *bold*, not *bolded, boldface*, or *boldfaced*.
+When referring to italic formatting, use *italic*, not *italics* or *italicized*.

 **Example**
 Select the bold characters, and then select **Bold** to remove bold formatting.